fermyon/bartholomew/docs/content/seo.md

 site_pages
 ```

+When Bartholomew sees an incoming request for the `sitemap.xml` URL, it will look inside the scripts directory for a Rhai file named `sitemap.rhai` (as shown above) and execute the script on demand.

 In conjunction to the above scripting, the aforementioned <a href="https://handlebarsjs.com/" target="_blank">Handlebars</a> templating assists in this work being performed dynamically (using variables common between the script and the template); as shown in the `sitemap.hbs` file's contents below.

 ```